- Chapter 1: Introduction

 Oil and gas production

-People with qualifications in these sectors are in demand in New Zealand, particularly in the Taranaki region where oil and gas deposits continue to be discovered.
-Employers are mainly looking for outside operators, geologists, welders, electricians, gas fitters, instrument technicians and engineers in the field.
+People with qualifications in these sectors are in high demand in New Zealand, particularly in the Taranaki region, where oil and gas deposits continue to be discovered.
+Employers are mainly looking for outside operators, geologists, welders, electricians, gas fitters, instrument technicians and engineers.

 - Taranaki Jobs